DevCrew-io/get-buttons-stack/README.md

 #### Button States

-The `NetworkSpinningButton` supports two states:
+The `NetworkButton` supports two states:

 1. `idle`: The default state of the button, where the icon, image, and text label are visible.
 2. `spinning`: This state is triggered when the button is pressed, indicating that the network operation is in progress.
 The icon or image is replaced with a spinning progress indicator, and the text label is replaced with the `loadingText`.

-To switch between these states, you can use the `changeState` function provided in

 ## Contributing